lhuan111/lhuan111.github.io/docs/Project_Assignment_2.md

 </iframe>

-#### We tried to use the servo, but the servo goes back and forth, not continouly rolling 360 degress, so we decided to continue using the motor.
+#### We tried to use the servo, but the servo goes back and forth, not continouly rolling 360 degrees, so we decided to continue using the motor.

 <video width="500" controls>
   <source src="servo.mp4" type="video/mp4">